pkscout/presence.tracker/README.md

 The state that the tracker sends if the device not is found.

 * `occupied_device = <str>` (default `occupied_by`)
-The tracker sends back an additional message that indicates whether any of the devices were found.
+The tracker sends an additional message that indicates whether any of the devices were found.
 This makes it easier for other systems to determine if anyone is home.
 This item is the name of that device.

 * `occupied = <str>` (default `somebody`)
 The state that the tracker sends for the `occupied_device` if any devices are found.